Paddle your way to adventure in Southwest Idaho

 This enormous 55-acre park is a true water playground for the SUPing enthusiast.
 There are over 23 acres of ponds for fishing, wading, canoeing, paddle boarding and swimming.
 Plus all of the trails, docks, wetlands, boardwalks, shelters, grassy open areas, a playground, bridges (and convenient restrooms) for all to explore and enjoy.

 Esther Simplot Park SUPing.
-Photo courtesy of Idaho Tourism.
+Photo credit: Visit Idaho

 SUPers will enjoy the “meandering stream” that connects the park’s two ponds with Quinn’s Pond, creating a circuit for paddling that encompasses a total of over 50 acres.
 It also creates an interface with the Boise Whitewater Park as well as Veteran’s Memorial Park further downstream, with its approximately 74 acres, including another 21 acres of ponds and waterways.
 This brings the total to almost 69 acres of navigable ponds.